Clayun/coi-realm/README.md

 # COI REALM INTRODUCE

-`Before you fork this repo,i hope you can read Chinese.
+`Before you fork this repo,I hope you can read Chinese.
 Then you can read the code notes.  `

 This is a new branch for RTS Game.